 - clarified vision for expanding ministry at Fort Leonard Wood, MO

-- responsibilities in the Army Reserves (from which he completed a one-year mobilization) as Senior Chaplain Assistant
+- responsibilities in the Army Reserves (from which he completed a one-year mobilization and more recently, a ten-month deployment) as Senior Chaplain Assistant

 - initiating ministry wherever possible within the military community

-We have been remodeling an old country grocery store into a home (very tedious and time consuming!).
-Once complete, the building will become a center for discipleship and Bible study.
+We have remodeled an old country grocery store into a home.
+The hope is to make this home into a center for discipleship and Bible study.

 Changes in the economy have greatly affected ministry finances.
 A significant amount of support must be raised to cover the sharp decline in donations and increased expenses.
 Financial support will cover ministry expenses, salary, and health insurance.

 For prayer requests, see our above challenges.
 Tidbits - greatest joys are: